What Are the Elements of a Crime?

 In United States criminal law, all crimes can be broken down into different elements.
 In order to convict the defendant, these elements of a crime must then be proven in a court of law beyond a reasonable doubt.
 Most crimes require that three essential elements be present: a criminal act (actus reus), criminal intent (mens rea), and a concurrence of the previous two elements.
 Depending on the crime, there can also be a fourth element known as causation.

-What Are the 4 Essential Elements of a Crime?
+4 Essential Elements of a Crime

 1. Criminal Act (Actus Reus)